Its hard to find the right family law attorney when caught up in a recent separation. There...Read more

 A: Some courts allow the defendant in a drunk driving case to challenge the scientific accuracy of Breathalyzer tests in general, whereas others may allow challenges based on the particular circumstances of a test, such as improperly calibrated equipment or inadequately trained officers.
 If the test results are inadmissible or can be challenged, the case will have to be proven based on other evidence, such as eyewitness testimony and field-sobriety test results.

-A: If a person whose license has been revoked or suspended due to drunk driving chooses to drive without a valid license and is pulled over, he or she stands to suffer more serious consequences, including fines and imprisonment.
+A: If a person whose license has been revoked or suspended due to drunk driving or any other reasons such as accumulation of points chooses to drive without a valid license and is pulled over, he or she stands to suffer more serious consequences, including fines and imprisonment.
 The more prudent course of action is to rely on friends and family for rides or use public transportation.

 A: Although your rates will likely be higher, your insurer may continue to insure you even after a conviction.
 A subsequent clean driving record will result in lower rates in the future.
 If your insurer drops you as a result of the conviction, another insurance company may be willing to accept the risk.
 In fact, some companies specialize in offering insurance to drivers who have been convicted of drunk driving, but the rates are much higher.

 A: Many drunk driving offenders are forced to rely on public transportation or rides from friends and family for transportation to and from work during periods of license suspension or revocation.
-In some cases, offenders may be granted a “hardship license,” allowing them to drive just to and from work.
+In some cases, offenders may be granted a “hardship license, or a restricted license” allowing them to drive just to and from work.
 However, if an offender is caught driving outside of those strict limitations, further penalties will be imposed.